Robzabel/Meraki-Custom-Templates/README.md

 # Meraki
-A collection of custome templates that can be used to automate administration tasks for Cisco Meraki devices.
+A collection of custom templates that can be used to automate administration tasks for Cisco Meraki devices.